LiuMlk11/Pico-W-Nas-Expense-Tracker/README.md

 nano analyze_expenses.py in any terminals. then copy paste expense_prediction1 into it then save and exit.

-Updates #2 the previous prediction has been updates so it tracks across months.
+Updates #2 the previous prediction has been updateed so it tracks across months.
 To implement this update, run nano analyze_expenses.py then copy paste file expense_prediction2 into it then save and exit.
 If you had implement updates #1 and are wondering how to update it, just run :